Schizophrenia

 Residual schizophrenia

 People with this form of schizophrenia have chronic symptoms that mostly occur after an acute psychotic phase.
-They are very passive, lethargic and appear depressed.
+They become very passive, lethargic and appear depressed.
 They may also have difficulty concentrating or experience memory problems.

 Disorganized (hebephrenic) schizophrenia